Here’s the 22nd batch of 500 Startups companies

 Agentbong — A home care marketplace in Asia that helps families hire qualified and trustworthy caregivers.

-Botsociety — A design tool for previewing, prototyping and testing conversational interfaces
+Botsociety — A design tool for previewing, prototyping and testing conversational interfaces.

 COR — Project management software for helping professional services firms increase profitability by intelligently optimizing project costs and cash flows.

-Core Labs — Helps knowledge workers early in their career access mentorship, build a reputation, and unlock the value of their professional connections with goal-oriented “micro-networks.”
+Core Labs — Helps knowledge workers early in their career access mentorship, build a reputation and unlock the value of their professional connections with goal-oriented “micro-networks.”

-Cryptomover — Developing index funds to allow investors diversify their crypto portfolios with minimal time and effort.
+Cryptomover — Developing index funds to allow investors to diversify their crypto portfolios with minimal time and effort.

-curio.io — Listen to curated, professionally narrated articles from premium publications like The Financial Times, The Guardian, and Aeon at home or on the go.
+curio.io — Listen to curated, professionally narrated articles from premium publications like The Financial Times, The Guardian and Aeon at home or on the go.

-Cushion — Trains bots to fight banks fees on customers’ behalves.
+Cushion — Trains bots to fight bank fees on customers’ behalf.

 Elyse28 — An online subscription service that helps women live free of chronic illness by offering personalized health coaching.

-FalaFreud — An online subscription service that helps Brazilians get therapy from certified therapists over audio, text, and video on their mobile device.
+FalaFreud — An online subscription service that helps Brazilians get therapy from certified therapists over audio, text and video on their mobile device.

 FreightRoll — Makes shipping predictable through an open marketplace of connected shippers and truckers.